SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 In Particular Azure distinguishes:
 - **zonal services**: services that are attached to a zone (VMs)
 - **zone-redundant services:** automatically replicated across the AZs (SQL DB)
-- **non-regional services**: services always available globally, resilient to zone-wide outages.
+- **non-regional services**: services always available globally, resilient to region-wide outages.

 **Region Pairs**: most Azure regions are paired with another region at lease 300 miles away.
 This allow for replication of resources in a region pair, in order to be resilient to massive issues that impact an entire region. (ex: West US + East US).
 Some services are automatically replicated.